dingqiangliu/vDBAHelper/README.md

 About "time" column format in datacollectors
 ----------
 Type of "time" column in Vertica datacollector tables is TIMESTAMP WITH TIME ZONE.
-SQLite support it butdo not have native **TIME ZONE** type storage, it alway use UTC.
+SQLite support it but do not have native **TIME ZONE** type storage, it alway use UTC.
 But "time" value of datacollector tables in SQLite show the same number as Vertia's.
 So you need NOT use "datetime(time, 'localtime')" function get correct format at your time zone.